By Consumers for Quality Care, on April 21, 2021

-According to Hour Detroit, one silver lining of the Coronavirus pandemic is that health care might be improved for years to come due to increased access to telehealth.
+According to Hour Detroit in Michigan, one silver lining of the Coronavirus pandemic is that health care might be improved for years to come due to increased access to telehealth.

 While the American Telemedicine Association was founded almost 30 years ago, most insurance companies refused to cover appointments conducted over phone or video prior to the Coronavirus pandemic.